simith/builder_session_reinvent2019_fr/docs/04_OTA_SETUP.md

 ```

 We need to modify the line which sets the xGpioPin variable from GPIO_RED to GPIO_GREEN.
-Alternatively, if this was part of the configuration on what LED needs to blink on cake ready, this information could have been updated via an OTA Custom job in the NVS storage partition which we are using for storing certificate, keys and other configuration, but that is left as a exercise for participants.
+Alternatively, if this was part of the Application configuration on what LED needs to blink on cake ready, this information could have been updated via an OTA Custom job which in turn would update the NVS storage partition which we are currently using only for storing certificate, keys and other configuration.
+That is left as an exercise to the participants.

 Let us go ahead and make the code changes,